TirzahGrace/Simulating-Virtual-Memory-through-Pure-Demand-Paging/README.md

-# Operating Systems - Virtual Memory through Demand Paging
+# OS - Virtual Memory through Demand Paging

 ## Commands to use to run the program:
  - Compile: To compile all files use: